Daveiano/weewx-wdc/readme.md

 `climatological_days` E.g. Rain days (days with precipitation) or Summer days (Temp > 25°C).
 Leave empty to disable.
 When activated a rain days calendar chart and an averge temperature calendar chart is shown alongside.

 `table_tile_observations` Defines which observations should be shown in the data table component.
+Simply comment this out or leave empty to hide the tables at all pages:
+`#table_tile_observations = outTemp, outHumidity, barometer, ...`

 `stat_tile_observations` Define which observations should be shown in the stat tiles (at the top of each page).